CurtisNewbie/distributed-task-module/README.md

 ### Plugins

 - `dtask-go` is a simple golang service that acts as a centralized manager for tasks and task histories.
+It's completely optional.

 ### Requirement